roboconf/roboconf.github.io/en/developer-guide/occi-model.md

 > Notice that all these constraints are already checked in the Roboconf validator.
 > Except the Roboconf validator works on Roboconf classes and not on an OCCI-compliant meta-model.

+## OCCI Mapping

+Defining concepts and their relations is classic modeling.
+However, we cannot simply map concepts to create an OCCI extension.
+After we tried to do it, we found it was not the right way.

+Here is a **methodology** we adopted.

+1. Define a use case.
+Why do you want to use OCCI?
+2. Model the concepts you need for this use case.
+3. Iterate if you have several use cases.
+It is also possible to define several extensions.

+Within the scope of Roboconf, here are the use cases we want to cover with OCCI.

+* Provide an OCCI-compliant REST API, in addition to our own REST API.
+* Be able to interact with OCCI-compliant resources (such as platforms).
+* Implement code generators that will be plugged with OCCI tools.

+The second use case has nothing to do with Roboconf concepts.
+It is all about creating a dedicated plug-in or target.

+An OCCI-compliant REST API only needs instances concepts.
+The generation use case will manipulate components and facets, but probably not instances.